 Students who become ill or are injured at any time are to report to a teacher for permission to go to Sick Bay, which is located at the Student Reception of the Administration Building.
-In regard to illness and injury, students are not to call their parent or guardian directly to collect them from the College.
+Students are not to call their parent or guardian directly to collect them from the College.
 Students may remain in Sick Bay for one lesson only.
 They must then return to class or parents/guardians are contacted.
 Students who are deemed too unwell to return to the classroom will be sent home.
 The student's emergency contact will be called to collect the student from the College.
-The College asks that parents and guardians collect their student from Sick Bay as soon as possible.
+Parents and guardians must collect their student from Sick Bay as soon as possible.
 Please ensure parent/guardian's home and mobile phone numbers and emergency contact listings are kept up to date.